mongodb/mongodbatlas-cloudformation-resources/cfn-resources/stream-connection/docs/README.md

 #### ConnectionName

 Human-readable label that identifies the stream connection.
+In the case of the Sample type, this is the name of the sample source.

 _Required_: Yes